-COLLECTING, hoarding, accumulation or investing — whatever your preference may be, there’s no ignoring niche markets for collections of all shapes and sizes.
+COLLECTING, hoarding, accumulation or investing — whatever your preference may be, there’s no ignoring the presence niche markets hold in our.
 Whether it be age-old comics or original movie scripts, there’s value in just about everything.
 However, would you buy sneakers with the sole purpose of leaving them box-fresh, until materials inevitably deteriorate?
 Continue reading “These shoes were made for walking, but that’s not what they’ll do”

 FASHION week’s regular centrepiece, Burberry, has announced that their Saturday London show will be dedicated to gays rights campaigns and charities.
 The show will lay feature to an iconic rainbow, woven seamlessly into the brand’s trademark tartan get-up— a percentage of proceeds will be donated to three large charities.
 The Albert Kennedy Trust, Trevor Project, and ILGA.
 Continue reading “Bailey’s Burberry brightens Fashion Week”